sysadmin1139/puppetlabs-apache/README.md

 #####`group`

 Changes the group that Apache will answer requests as.
 The parent process will continue to be run as root, but resource accesses by child processes will be done under this group.
 By default, puppet will attempt to manage this group in the Apache module.
-If this is not what you want, set `manage_group` to `false.
+If this is not what you want, set [`manage_group`](#manage_group) to 'false'.
 Defaults to the OS-specific default user for apache, as detected in `::apache::params`.

 #####`httpd_dir`